code16/sharp/docs/guide/how-to-transform-data.md

 # How to transform data

-Data transformation is useful when sending data to the front, which happens in the Entity List `getListData()` and in the Entity Form `find()` methods.
+Data transformation is useful when sending data to the front, which happens in the Entity List `getListData()`, and in the Form or Show Page `find()` methods.

+::: warning PRE-REQUISITES
-::: warning Note that transformers need your data models to allow direct access to their attributes, like for instance `spaceship->capacity`, and to implement `Illuminate\Contracts\Support\Arrayable` interface.
-Eloquent Model fulfill those needs.
+Note that transformers need your data models to allow direct access to their attributes, like for instance `product->price`, and to implement `Illuminate\Contracts\Support\Arrayable` interface.
+Eloquent models fulfill those needs.
 :::

 ## The `transform()` function

-In an Entity List or an Entity Form, you can use the `transform()` function which will:
+In an Entity List, a Show Page or a Form, you can use the `transform()` function which will:

 - apply all custom transformers on your list (see below),
 - transform the given model(s) into an array, handling pagination if a `LengthAwarePaginator` is provided.